 There are many things to consider when treating cystitis.
 The choice between agents should be individualized and depends on the duration of treatment as well as the possible organism involved.
 According to guidelines, there is no single, best agent to treat acute uncomplicated cystitis.
 Choosing an antibiotic depends on its effectiveness, the risk of adverse effects, resistance rates, and propensity to cause collateral damage; furthermore, physicians should consider cost, availability, and patient factors, such as allergy history.
 On average, patients will experience symptom relief within 36 hours of the beginning treatment.

 - Nitrofurantoin (Macrobid) 100 mg by mouth twice a day for 5 days

 - Trimethoprim-sulfamethoxazole 160 mg/800 mg twice a day for 3 days (If local resistance is <20%)

 - Fosfomycine 3 grams oral once

 - Ciprofloxacin 250 mg twice a day or levofloxacin 250 mg twice a day for 3 days (fluoroquinolones are not preferred for uncomplicated cystitis due to increasing resistance, unless nothing else is appropriate.)

 - Alternatives are B-lactams such as amoxicillin-clavulanate 500/125 mg twice a day for seven days or Cephalexin 250 mg four times per day for 3 to 7 days.

-There is no absolute guideline for treatment typically requires a longer duration (about seven days).
+There is no absolute guideline for treatment, but therapy typically requires a longer duration (about seven days).
 Recommended treatments are listed below.